Briskine/briskine/README.md

 Templates are powered by [handlebars.js](http://handlebarsjs.com/).

-Following template variables are available:
+The following template variables are available:
 * **subject** _string_
 * **from** _list_; Each list element contains:
   * **name** _string_